Still Paddling Strong

 Boats in the Basement: 1970s

-As the founder of Perception kayaks and a man who has been called “the Steve Jobs of the modern whitewater kayak industry,” Masters was, as Taylor put it, “a master engineer.”
-One of the first to manufacture rotationally molded kayaks, he sat on the cusp of a major industry shift replacing fiberglass kayaks with plastic ones.
+As the founder of Perception Kayaks and a man often called “the Steve Jobs of the modern whitewater kayak industry,” Masters was, in Taylor’s words, “a master engineer.”
+One of the first to manufacture rotationally molded kayaks, he sat on the cusp of a major industry shift — replacing fiberglass kayaks with plastic ones.

-Taylor was familiar with Masters’ designs first hand, having purchased a Masters boat himself.
-After a phone call to Masters, the two connected for a paddling trip where Taylor tested some of Masters’ designs and the two began what became a fast friendship.
-Taylor purchased some Royalex canoes from Masters that day as well — one for himself, one for another friend, and four that he knew he could sell.
-He stored the boats in his basement in Farmville, but only for a short time.
+Taylor was already familiar with Masters’ designs, having purchased one of his boats.
+After a phone call, the two connected for a paddling trip where Taylor tested several designs, and a fast friendship was born.
+Taylor purchased some Royalex canoes that day — one for himself, one for a friend, and four he knew he could sell.
+He stored them in his basement in Farmville, but not for long.
 They sold so quickly that he ordered more, and his hobby began to grow.

-In 1977, Taylor’s father gave him an ultimatum: Either go sell canoes or stay here and work for Taylor Manufacturing.
+In 1977, Taylor’s father gave him an ultimatum: go sell canoes or stay and work for Taylor Manufacturing.
 Taylor jumped full force into the canoe business.

 Business Booms: 1980s

-ARC started with two employees, servicing walk-in customers from a 150-mile radius in Central Virginia.
+ARC started with two employees, serving walk-in customers from a 150-mile radius across Central Virginia.
 The company advertised only in the yellow pages and with business cards tacked to local bulletin boards.
-Because he was an active canoer, Taylor began to cultivate a small community of paddlers in the area, who would make the drive to purchase boats after work.
-In fact, he designated a phone line at his house for business.
+Because Taylor was an active paddler, he began cultivating a small community of boaters in the area who would make the drive to buy boats after work.
+He even designated a phone line at his house for business.

 “We would sit there and have supper, and I’d get that phone call saying, ‘I’m over here waiting,’ and I’d have to jump up and run over to the warehouse and get that job loaded up,” says Taylor.
 “It was long hours, but it was something that I was really enjoying, so I didn’t mind it.”

-As business expanded into the warehouse spaces rented from Taylor Manufacturing, Taylor was able to store 50 to 60 canoes at a time, picking up brands like Mad River.
-ARC’s storage capacity, which remains unusual in the paddlesports industry, has been one of the company’s biggest differentiators over the last 45 years, as they manage to keep various brands and models always in stock.
+As business expanded into warehouse spaces rented from Taylor Manufacturing, ARC could store 50 to 60 canoes at a time, picking up brands like Mad River.
+That storage capacity — still unusual in the paddlesports industry — has been one of ARC’s biggest differentiators, allowing them to keep a wide range of brands and models in stock at all times.
 The company also offered boat repairs.

 “The business grew, and it was fun,” Taylor remembers.
 “After about five or six years, my daddy was amazed at how I’d been able to grow the business, and he said, ‘You’re one of the luckiest people I know.
 You’ve figured out a way to play at work and work at play.’”